 - Automate the end to end ML lifecycle with Azure Machine Learning and Azure DevOps to frequently update models, test new models, and continuously roll out new ML models alongside your other applications and services.

-To hear more on the concepts behind MLOps and how they apply to the Azure Machine Learning service, watch the following video.
+To hear more on the concepts behind MLOps and how they apply to Azure Machine Learning, watch the following video.